tim-smart/effect-io-ai/effect/Cause-Cause.md

 # Cause

-A `Cause` represents the full history of a failure resulting from running an `Effect` workflow.
+Represents the full history of a failure within an `Effect`.

-Effect-TS uses a data structure from functional programming called a semiring to represent the `Cause` data type.
-This allows us to take a base type `E` (which represents the error type of an `Effect`) and capture the sequential and parallel composition of errors in a fully lossless fashion.
+**Details**

+This type is a data structure that captures all information about why and how an effect has failed, including parallel errors, sequential errors, defects, and interruptions.
+It enables a "lossless" error model: no error-related information is discarded, which helps in debugging and understanding the root cause of failures.

 To import and use `Cause` from the "Cause" module: